 The Trust, on behalf of the Fund, has also adopted a Shareholder Servicing Plan that allows the Fund to make payments to financial intermediaries and other persons for certain personal services for shareholders and/or the maintenance of shareholder accounts.
-The shares of the Fund are subject to shareholder servicing fee at an annual rate not to exceed 0.15% of the Fund's average daily net assets attributable to Institutional Class and Retail Class shares.
+Institutional Class shares are subject to a shareholder servicing fee at an annual rate not to exceed 0.15% of the Fund's average daily net assets, attributable to Institutional Class shares.
+Currently, the shareholder servicing fee authorized is 0.10% for the Fund; however, the fee may be increased to 0.15% of the Fund's average daily net assets attributable to Institutional Class shares at any time.
 Because these fees are paid out of the Fund's assets on an ongoing basis, over time these fees will increase the cost of your investment in the Fund and may cost you more than paying other types of sales charges.